Seagate/cortx-motr/doc/HLD_of_SNS_Client.rst

 - 9[u.fop.rpc.to]

-- 10[u.FOP.BATCHING] ST
+- 10[u.fop.batching] st

 - [r.sns-client.nocache]: holds per caching policy described in the rpc sub-section.

 - [r.sns-client.norecovery]: holds obviously;

-- [R.M0.IO.DIRECT]: no-caching and 0-copy for data together implement direct-io.
+- [r.m0.io.direct]: no-caching and 0-copy for data together implement direct-io.

  Dependencies
 ===============

 - layout:

-  - [u.LAYOUT.SNS] ST: server network striping can be expressed as a layout
+  - [u.layout.sns] st: server network striping can be expressed as a layout

-  - [u.LAYOUT.DATA] ST: layouts for data are supported
+  - [u.layout.data] st: layouts for data are supported

-  - [u.LAYOUT.POOLS] ST: layouts use server and device pools for object allocation, location, and identification
+  - [u.layout.pools] st: layouts use server and device pools for object allocation, location, and identification

-  - [u.LAYOUT.PARAMETRIZED] ST: layouts have parameters that are substituted to perform actual mapping
+  - [u.layout.parametrized] st: layouts have parameters that are substituted to perform actual mapping

 - fop: